zydou/arti/doc/dev/notes/authcert-in-consensus.md

  * The lack of items that are structural for a netstatus
  * That every item keyword starts `dir-`
- * That it is properly framed with one `dir-key-certification` and one `dir-key-certification`.
+ * That it is properly framed with one `dir-key-certificate-version` and one `dir-key-certification`.

 ## Proposal